Dark Red Line (Bangkok): History

 In 2004, in conjunction with OTP, the SRT began formulating plans for a new, modern suburban network in Bangkok along existing SRT alignments to replace the existing, limited services.
-On 7 November 2006, the Thai Cabinet passed a resolution to approve the framework of the new network with the SRT Light Red line being DMU operations while the SRT Dark Red Light would be EMU.
+On 7 November 2006, the Thai Cabinet passed a resolution to approve the framework of the new network with the SRT Light Red line being DMU operations while the SRT Dark Red Line would be EMU.
 At the time, it was expected that the full line could be completed within 15–20 years.
 In February 2009, the Thai government secured a 24 billion baht (US$685 million) loan from the Japanese Government for the initial segment of the 87 km line.
 The first Phase from Bang Sue to Rangsit was approved in 2010 but delayed due to a complicated 2.5 year contractual dispute.

-The 26 km, 10 station Rangsit to Bang Sue section finally started construction in May 2013 after new contracts were signed in January 2013.
-A construction period of 3 years was stated.
-By the end of 2013, the project was only 3% done & already months behind schedule due to delays in removing the Hopewell Pillars.
-In June 2014, the SRT requested an additional 8.14 billion baht to modify the Dark Red line to 4 tracks instead of 3, to accordingly redesign all stations and to provide for the longer platforms for the Bang Sue Grand Station to cater for future HSR lines.
-The 8.14 billion baht requested composed of 4.32 billion baht for Contract 1 (modifications to Bang Sue Grand Station to cater for High Speed trains); 3.35 billion Baht for Contract 2 (4th track and stations redesign) and an extra 473 million baht for rolling stock (Contract 3).

 The budget for the 1st Phase of the Dark Red Line project progressively increased due to numerous delays and further redesigns of the project.
 From an initial estimated 59.89 billion baht in 2007, to 75.55 billion baht in 2009 and to 80.38 billion baht in 2012.
 An additional requested 8.14 billion baht to increase the number of tracks increased the final budget to 88.52 billion baht.